Department of Psychology

 Electives for Non-Majors

 Most psychology courses are available as electives to all students in the University.
-When there is any question about course materials or suitability for a particular student, the adviser is invited to confer with the department of psychology chair.
+When there is any question about course materials or suitability for a particular student, the adviser is invited to confer with the psychology department chair.

 PSYC-101 INTRO TO PSYCHOLOGY (3 Credits)